IYake/EECS-738-Project-1/README.md

 # Expectation Maximization Algorithm:

 Our algorithm consists of 4 steps:
-  1) Placing a random mean, finding the standard deviation and the weighting factor for each Gaussian.
+  1) Assign a random mean, standard deviation, weighting factor for each Gaussian.
-  2) Assigning a responsibility for each point.
+  2) Assign a responsibility for each point.
-  3) Finding new means, standard deviation, and weighting factor taking into account the responsibility calculated in the second step.
+  3) Find new means, standard deviation, and weighting factor taking into account each Gaussian's responsibility for each point.
-  4) The algorithm will now check to see if the log likelihood is less than the stepping factor.
-If so, the algorithm stops,        if not the algorithm will interate through the second and third step until this condition is met.
+  4) Check if the log likelihood is less than the tolerance level.
+If so, the algorithm stops; if not, the algorithm will return to step 2.

 # Data Set One:

 Our first data set, breast cancer, we chose to use EM with two clusters since there is two different type of tumors being described in the data set: benign and malignant.
-We then chose two independent variables (radius mean and concavity mean) to analyize within the data set.
+We then chose two independent variables (radius mean and concavity mean) to analyze within the data set.

 # Data Set Two: